avirakesh/backlight-pi/docs/calibration.md

 Technically, the LED strips will be turned off any time this pin is pulled down, and will be turned on any time this pin is pulled up.
-So the TTP223 sensor can be replaced with a toggle switch to pull the pin up or down.
+So the TTP223 sensor can be replaced with a toggle switch (or anything else) that pulls the pin up and down.

 ## 4. Fin.
 ```